In this instructable, I will show you the whole process of installing an amplified subwoofer into a car.

 -10 Gauge or thicker, 3 foot insulated wire (for ground)

 -18 or 16 Gauge, 15 foot wire

 -RCA cables, 15 feet or longer (you need 2 or one with both red and white)

 -4 small wood screws

 For the power and ground wires, you will need thicker wires depending on how powerful the amplifier is.
 REALLY powerful amps could need as much as a 0 gauge wire.
-But I doubt any of you guys will be using an amp that big.

 Walmart sells amplifier kits (as do some other stores).
 The kits tell you how many watts they can handle.

 Step 2: Choosing an Amp and Speaker

 This can be a tricky step.
 You want to choose a speaker and amp that put out the most power, without blowing each other.